-Is your child or grandchild on the road to becoming the next great writer?
-She’s not alone.
-Most adult authors began writing as early as elementary school.
+Does your child love to write?
+Here's a fun fact: Most adult authors began writing as early as elementary school.

 You can tell if your child has writing talent by looking for early traits of developing writers.
 They include a vivid imagination, good observation skills, an interest in words (vocabulary building, spelling, crossword puzzles, etc.), an interest in reading or hearing stories, making up their own stories or writing poems.

-The San Diego area offers plenty of encouragement for young writers.
-Each summer, emerging authors have attended Young Writer’s Camps on the campus of the University of California San Diego, where they experience writing instruction outside the constraints of regular classroom goals.
-Visit http://create.ucsd.edu/sdawp for more information.
+The San Diego area offers plenty of resources and encouragement for young writers.
+Each summer, many emerging authors attend Young Writer’s Camps on the campus of the University of California San Diego, where they experience writing instruction outside the constraints of regular classroom goals.
+Visit https://sdawp.ucsd.edu/programs/young-writers-camp/index.html for more information.

 You don’t have to wait for summer, though.
 Here are ways to encourage creativity and artistic development in young writers at home:

 Good readers make good writers.
 Reading gives young authors a sense of storytelling, vocabulary and spelling and gives them a head start in creating their own stories.
 Make books available.
 Give books as holiday and birthday gifts.
 Go together to a library or bookstore.
 Magazines count, too.
 A subscription to a favorite children’s or sports magazine also encourages reading.